Residence Permit in Serbia by Real Estate Investment

 Is It Possible to Buy Real Estate Before Arrival in Serbia?

-Yes, it is possible to buy real estate in Serbia remotely.
-This is a common practice among foreigners who wish to obtain a temporary residence permit by buying real estate in Serbia.
-The process of buying real estate before arrival in Serbia is straightforward, and it involves working with an experienced legal representative in Serbia who would be authorized by the buyer located abroad to conduct all the necessary procedures related to the purchase of the real estate.
-This usually includes:
+Yes, it is possible to purchase real estate in Serbia without personal presence.
+In fact, this is a common practice among foreigners who want to obtain temporary residence through real estate purchase in Serbia.
+The process of buying real estate before arriving in Serbia involves cooperation with a lawyer

 To sum up, you can buy a property in Serbia without having to leave the country where you are currently located.
 After you become the homeowner, you can come to live in Serbia and apply for a temporary residence permit at any time.